 There is also a interface to system dependent memory data, get_system_memory_data().
-The result is highly dependent on the underlying operating system and the interface is targeted primarily for systems without virtual memory (e.g. VxWorks).
-The output on other systems is however still valid, although sparse.
+The result is highly dependent on the underlying operating system and the interface is targeted primarily for systems without virtual memory.
+However, the output on other systems is still valid, although sparse.